 Both these species are rare here and hard to catch.
 The White-winged Vampires in particular, which are also late flyers and typically do not emerge from the caves until close to midnight.
 So we had plenty of time to wait and catch other bats.

-Sac-winged bats aside we caught one Davy’s Naked-backed Bat, a Mesomamerican Common Moustached Bat many Common Vampire Bats.
+Sac-winged bats aside we caught one Thomas’s Naked-backed Bat, a Mesomamerican Common Moustached Bat many Common Vampire Bats.

 The caves we netted are interconnected and the chambers run for hundreds of meters, though water and mud meant it was only possible to explore the first hundred meters or so of the two caves entrances.
 We saw three species roosting near the entrances of the caves: Thomas’s Sac-winged Bats, Common Vampire Bats and a few Jamaican Fruit-eating Bats.